abtin/notes/2022/July.md

 #### Thoughts

 - Trying to make sense of WORM capability of MinIO.
 It doesn't makes sense to me that I'm not only allowed to delete the object versions but I can delete the object itself.

+### July 07, 2022

+#### Thoughts

+- Ok.
+MinIO makes sense.
+Deleting just creates a new version.
+Also with access and policy gives proper fine grained control.